 Investors and banks will want to see a business plan before making decisions on funding, but the plan should be more than that.
 It should cover all aspects of the business and define how growth will be managed and measured.
 Above all it should define the business objectives, how these will achieved and the timescales.

 Resources should be addressed showing how these will be allocated, responsibilities and success measured.
 The plan can help you attract new funds or that you can use as a strategy document and most of all it should be a living and breathing document that is reviewed monthly and constantly used as a yard stick for measuring the success of your business objectives.
 A business plan will also ensure that you meet certain key targets and manage business priorities.

 The review process will help in communication with banks and investors, and will certainly be a key document with potential buyers should the aspiration be to sell the business.
 Defining your business’s purpose in your plan keeps you focused, inspires your employees, attracts customers and shows commitment to suppliers.

-What Your Plan Should Include
+What Your Plans for Growth Should Include

 It doesn’t really matter on the structure of your plan but it should detail the following key five stages to give every reader of your document an insight into your business:

 - A summary of what your business does